Six steps to a smooth transition: Succession planning for nonprofits

 The YMCA of Southeast Michigan has been operating for nearly 170 years, and they attribute much of their longevity to their structured succession planning.
 Scott Landry, CEO of the YMCA of Southeast Michigan, recently succeeded Reid Thebault with the help of Chairman of the Board Jim Nicolson.
 They know a thing or two about successful leadership transition because they've lived it.
 Here are a few of their recommendations.

-1. Identify the type of transition you'll experience.
+1. Identify the type of nonprofit leadership transition you'll experience.

 Your current success will dictate what kind of leader you'll need.
-Successful organizations risk stagnation if they pick a new CEO that's just like the last one, and underperforming organizations may need to reassess the job description for the CEO to better fit their needs.
+Successful nonprofit organizations risk stagnation if they pick a new chief executive officer that's just like the last one, and underperforming organizations may need to reassess the job description for the CEO to better fit their needs.
 Some organizations may be looking for their first CEO; on the flip side, others might have a CEO who's been doing the job of 10 CEOs, leaving behind shoes that are nearly impossible to fill.

 The YMCA of Southeast Michigan has been operating for nearly 170 years, and they attribute much of their longevity to their structured succession planning.

-A leadership transition typically begins with a comprehensive board meeting to discuss all aspects of planning, including who will play which part.
-During the selection process (which typically takes six to nine months when done according to the YMCA's plan), the departing CEO will still lead the organization.
-Although staff and volunteers will have a minimal role in the selection process, they'll be working with the new CEO regularly, so their input should be considered.
+Nonprofit leadership transition typically begins with a comprehensive board meeting to discuss all aspects of planning, including who will play which part.
+During the selection process (which typically takes six to nine months when done according to the YMCA's plan), the departing leader will still run the organization.
+Although staff members and volunteers will have a minimal role in the selection process, they'll be working with the new executive director regularly, so their input should be considered.
 However, make sure it's understood that the board will make the final selection; including everybody in the selection process is just too many cooks in the kitchen.
 That's where the transition committee comes in.

 3. Assemble the transition committee.